 An ISEQ statement with a blank operand terminates the operation.
+(Note that this ISEQ statement is also sequence checked.)
 Checking may be resumed with another ISEQ statement.

 Sequence checking is only performed on statements contained in the source program.
 Statements inserted by the COPY assembler-instruction or generated by a macro-instruction are not checked for sequence.
 Also macro-definitions in a macro library are not checked.